-7. Haggis.
-A vegetarian’s nightmare, haggis is traditionally made of the heart, lungs and liver of a sheep with onion, oatmeal and spices, all wrapped up in the animal’s stomach.
+Haggis is traditionally made of the heart, lungs and liver of a sheep with onion, oatmeal and spices, all wrapped up in the animal’s stomach.
 Haggis cannot be exported to the United States following the ‘mad cow disease’ crisis which hit the UK in 1996.

-8. The bagpipes, or Great Highland bagpipes to give them their correct name, are native to Scotland although pipes in various forms surface in many societies including in Ancient Rome and Ancient Egypt!
+Or Great Highland bagpipes to give them their correct name, are native to Scotland although pipes in various forms surface in many societies including in Ancient Rome and Ancient Egypt!

 Which has been the national emblem of the country since the 13th century.
 Legend has it that barefoot Norse invaders trying to sneak up on Scottish troops stood on the thistles and their screams alerted the defenders.

-10. The most famous of all Scottish festivals, celebrated by ex-pat communities all over the world, is Hogmanay or New Year’s Eve and the partying that continues into New Year’s Day.
+Celebrated by ex-pat communities all over the world, is Hogmanay or New Year’s Eve and the partying that continues into New Year’s Day.
 Linking arms and singing Auld Lang Syne is traditional, but do you know the words???